-Why This Recipe Works?
+Why You’ll Love This Recipe

-Ingredients for Roast Lamb Recipe
+Ingredients for Roasted Boneless Leg of Lamb

 - Dried rosemary: Dried rosemary is more convenient.
 However, you can use fresh rosemary if you wish and it will yield even more flavor.
-Or a mixture of both.
-Fresh herbs are always a good idea!

 - Olive oil: Extra virgin olive oil goes well with lamb naturally.
 But you can also use avocado oil or grapeseed oil.